Ambrose Akinmusire Quintet

 The comedy theatre's new show is What's Up With Those Beards?, which takes a look at the sudden prevalence for facial hair.
 Using improv, sketch comedy, music, video and social media, the show holds up a mirror to the madness of modern times.

-Boom Chicago, Rozengracht, Amsterdam, March 31 and every Tuesday, Thursday and Saturday throughout April.
+Boom Chicago, Rozengracht, Amsterdam, every Tuesday, Thursday and Saturday throughout April.

 Expedition Silk Road